AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-7-social-security/frontmatter.md

 1396w–4.
 State option to provide coordinated care through a health home for individuals with chronic conditions.

+1396w–4a.
+State option to provide coordinated care through a health home for children with medically complex conditions.

 1396w–5.
 Addressing health care disparities.

 #### SUBCHAPTER XX—BLOCK GRANTS AND PROGRAMS FOR SOCIAL SERVICES AND ELDER JUSTICE ####